 Forged and blade-type golf irons are a bit more difficult for senior golfers.
 These clubs often have a little less forgiveness.
 For the most part, I recommend sticking with cavity back and hybrid irons.

 Senior golfers are often grouped into a single unit of slow-swing speed players.
 This is certainly not always the case.
 In fact, many senior golfers still have plenty of speed and really go after the ball.

 If you think you still have quite a bit of speed, don’t feel obligated to switch to something with graphite shafts or a lightweight feel.
 Save this equipment for when your game needs it the most.

 Forgiveness is the most important factor to consider when choosing senior golf clubs.
 Some things to look for in forgiving clubs include a large sweet spot, offset club head, and a wider sole on the club.

 Graphite shafts are the best choice for senior golfers.
 They are easier to swing and will allow players to get through the ball a bit faster.
 Most senior golfers need this golf shaft.

 If you happen to have quite a bit of club head speed still, the regular graphite shaft could be the better choice.

-Larger grips can make it easier to use the larger muscles in the swing and stop getting handsy with the types of golf shots being hit.
+Larger grips can make it easier to use the larger muscles in the swing.
+Seniors can stop using their hands too much and create inconsistency.

 We are sorry that this post was not useful for you!